davipaludetto/github-class/README.md

-# projeto do curso git e github
+# project git e github course

-vamos!
+Learning how to upload the porjects!